The Conscience of Conservation

 Want to receive an update when we publish the manifesto?
 Subscribe to our monthly newsletter:

 We operate from a scientific materialist standpoint.
-Having a faith tradition is permitted, even encouraged, but theory starts with the natural world.
+Having a faith tradition is permitted, even encouraged, but theory starts with the material world.

 - “Defense of a Modest Scientific Realism,” Jean Bricmont & Alan Sokal.